TheMCOfficial/TheMCOfficial/README.md

 - 🌱 Currently learning Java
 - 🌱 Possible languages that i will learn in the future: Javascript,Php

-- 💞️ I’m looking to collaborate on interesting projects that can help me get better and have a better understanding in programming.
+- 💞️ I’m looking to collaborate on interesting projects that can help me get better and have gain more knowledge in programming.

 - 📫 How to reach me: TheMcOfficial2002@gmail.com